-In many organizations within Australia, fire wardens are appointed to assist in emergencies.
-This role involves proactive duties to prevent fires and reactive duties to respond to emergency situations.
+In many organizations within Australia, chief fire wardens are appointed to assist in emergencies.
+This role of the chief fire warden (training online) involves proactive duties to prevent fires and reactive duties to respond to emergency situations.
 Furthermore, larger organizations may need multiple fire wardens for different departments or areas of the organization.

 This necessitates the appointment of a chief fire warden who has command and control responsibilities over the other fire wardens.
 He/she also has responsibility for the management of both the proactive duties.
 And the reactive duties in the event of an emergency situation.